The Cloudland Ballroom

 You will also notice that the interior to looks much newer and “crisp” in these pictures than it did in the 70s and early 80s, when it was rather dilapidated and approaching its doom.
 I have also "dialled up" the lighting in the model to give a better view of its dimly lit nooks and crannies.

 Historical accuracy has been the guiding obsession for this project and every detail down to lamp fittings, door handles, and signage fonts have been modelled from scratch to match the originals as closely as possible.
-The desire for accuracy also resulted in a very drawn-out digital rendering project, to correctly represent the materials used in Cloudland and the complex lighting arrangements.
+The desire for accuracy also resulted in a very drawn-out digital rendering process, to correctly represent the materials used in Cloudland and the complex lighting arrangements.
 The venue was once described as “a veritable fairly-land by night”, and I was determined to replicate this as accurately as possible.
-There are more than 300 individual lights in this model, and of course also the mighty Queensland sun which was configured to the location of Montpellier Hill.
+There are more than 300 individual lights in this model, and of course also the mighty Queensland sun.

 The commentary uses compass directions and you can refer to the below aerial photo to orient yourself as the tour progresses.
 All images on this page can be enlarged by clicking on them.